Find Affordable College Courses

 Providence, RI

-Brown University came in at #9 in this year’s edition of the Best Value Biochemistry & Biophysics Schools in the New England Region ranking.
-Located in the city of Providence, Brown is a private not-for-profit school with a large student population.
+Brown University landed the #9 spot in the 2023 rankings for the best value biochemistry, biophysics and molecular biology programs.
+Located in the city of Providence, Brown is a private not-for-profit college with a fairly large student population.

 Best Biochemistry, Biophysics & Molecular Biology Colleges by State